aura tasks

 commands:

-- "Deploy using the API key"
+- "Deploy to the target environment"

 Precedence: env: > env_file: > process env.